 Recommendation on approval of sale

 The Staff from the Rate Regulation Division and Infrastructure Division recommend that the transaction will serve the public interest and that the Applicants be allowed to proceed with the proposed transaction.
-Staff notes that no deposits are held by Copano Heights for the customers being served in the requested area.
+Staff notes that deposits are held by Copano Heights for the customers being served in the requested area.
 Staff further recommends that a public hearing is not necessary.